neonias/Redux.WithSubstates/Readme.md

 ```

 ### Action
-Actions are used to "trigger" different methods of reducers, based on the type of the action.
+Actions are used to "trigger" different methods of Reducers, based on the type of the action.

 It is the actions that make Redux different from other application-wide-state management techniques (such as public, static class):
 **Rather than directly changing application state, in Redux, Reducers are responsible for changing the application state.**